nko5/website/designs/blog/2012/17-getting-started-with-geddy.md

 ### Intro

-I’ve had a few people ask me to write a quick guide to getting started with authentication and realtime events with Geddy.
-These are both really amazing new features so I thought I’d oblidge.
+Geddy is a Web framework for Node.
+It lets you very quickly build scalable MVC apps for Node.

 ### Installing Geddy

-Installing Geddy is as easy as installing any other global node module:
+Install Geddy with NPM.
+It has a CLI, so you need to install it globally:

     $ npm install -g geddy

-This will get you the latest version of Geddy and all of it’s (minimal) dependencies.
+This will get you the latest version of Geddy and all of its (minimal) dependencies.

 ### Starting a new project

 Likewise, starting a new project is pretty easy too:

-    $ geddy app -rt node_ko
+    $ geddy gen app node_ko

-You’ll notice that `-rt` option in there - that tells the app generator to include the socket.io integration code in your newly generated app.
+The`gen` command in the CLI is the generator command for apps and scaffolds.

 ### Adding user authentication:

 Setting up local, Facebook, and Twitter authentication for your users is also very simple, just `cd` into your project and type:

-    $ geddy auth
+    $ geddy gen auth

-This will generate a User model for us, and it will set up all the routes and views that your users will need to log in.
+This will generate a User model for you, and it will set up all the routes and views that your users will need to log in.
 In order for the generated code to work, your app will have to know your client application keys for each of the supported authentication apis.

-You'll need to add the settings for Passport in your app's environment.js file.
-That includes the redirect locations for after an auth failure or success, and the OAuth keys for your app.
-The setting will look something like
-this:
+Set these values in your app's config/secrets.json file.

     passport: {
       successRedirect: '/'